You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [22:14]

-And then we say, that's it.
+And then we say that's it.
 This is our normal way.
 If you're unwilling to accept that, that's called nihilism.
-But then, on the other hand, if you think it's true, in other words, if you accept that, you no longer are self-righteous.
-Because you realize that what you're doing is you're just reaching inside yourself and coming up with what's right.
-And it's got 99.9% or a very high percentage to do with basically which of the possible answers you come up with by looking into yourself and a little bit to do with what's going on out there.
-And then people say, well, what about blah?
+But then, on the other hand, if you think it's true, you know, in other words, if you accept that, you no longer are self-righteous.
+Because you realize that what you're doing is you're just coming, you're just reaching inside yourself and coming up with what's right.
+And it's got, you know, 99.9% or a very high percentage to do with basically which of the possible answers you come up with by looking into yourself and a little bit to do with what's going on out there.
+And then people say, well, what about blah, you know?
 In other words, they go to a place in themselves where they're even more sure they're right and say, well, isn't this right?
-And when you go to this place where you're even more sure you're right, you're just basically getting more entrenched in believing in your own imagination, which is even more a better example of the same thing.
+And when you go to this place where you're even more sure you're right, you're just basically

-And then if you push on that, and if you push on that, the person will be pushed further and further into a deeper and deeper place where they won't let go. which is good, to get to that place and to feel, because that's the place where you can see this is the source of evil, this holding, this basic place where you will not let go of what you think is right and you will not adjust anymore to what little bit you're letting up.
-Pretty soon you won't let anything up from out there.
-That's why it's important to develop relationships with somebody who you're willing to to let a little bit in, even under situations of duress.
+getting more entrenched in believing in your own imagination, which is even more a better example of the same thing.
+And then if you push on that, and if you push on that, the person will be pushed further and further into a deeper and deeper place where they won't let go, which is good. to get to that place and to feel, because that's the place where you can see this is the source of evil, this holding, this basic place where you will not let go of what you think is right and you will not adjust anymore to what little bit you're letting out.
+Pretty soon you won't let anything out from out there.
+That's why it's important to develop relationships with somebody who you're willing to let a little bit in, even under situations of duress.
 This is called, I don't know what you call it, you call it a teacher.
-Somebody who you'll give a window of opportunity to, so they can wave to you and say, Hello!
+Somebody who you'll give a window of opportunity to so they can wave to you and say, hello.

 [24:35]